CharlesHit/Materials/README.md

 # How to Compile

-Sorry that I haven't made a good CMAKE file, so you have to add freeGLUT or GLUT/OpenGL mannually.
-Then it shall be work.
+Add freeGLUT or GLUT/OpenGL mannually.
+Then it shall work.

 # Materials I did in this program